thunderbird/webext-docs/menus.rst

 .. api-section-annotation-hack::

-Either a *string* to specify a single icon path to be used for all sizes, or a *dictionary object* to specify paths for multiple icons in different sizes, so the icon does not have to be scaled for a device with a different pixel density.
+Either a :ref:`SingleMenuIconPath` to specify a single icon path to be used for all sizes, or a *dictionary object* to specify paths for multiple icons in different sizes, so the icon does not have to be scaled for a device with a different pixel density.
 Each entry is a *name-value* pair with *name* being a size and *value* being a path to the icon for the specified size.
 Example:

 .. literalinclude:: includes/IconPath.json
   :language: JSON